Ring adds three connected Spotlight Cams to its Floodlight Cam lineup

 SCW_Silo_WT_2d

-All the cameras feature 1080p HD cameras, 160-degree motion detection and 140-degree fields of view, with two-way audio and livestreaming capabilities to your smartphone via the Ring app, along with two powerful LED light strips to illuminate what they spot when motion is detected.
+All the cameras feature 1080p HD cameras, 160-degree motion detection and 140-degree fields of view, with two-way audio and live streaming capabilities to your smartphone via the Ring app, along with two powerful LED light strips to illuminate what they spot when motion is detected.
 Each goes on sale today, July 31, with the wired version at $199 shipping in 7 – 10 days.
-The battery ($199) and solar ($299) versions are up for pre-order, with shipping beginning later this “fall,” per the company.
+The battery ($199) and solar ($229) versions are up for pre-order, with shipping beginning later this “fall,” per the company.

 Ring’s product roadmap ramp has been impressive, with recent releases including the Floodlight camera and the second generation of their initial Wi-Fi doorbell with a swappable battery design all released already this year.
 It’s rare to see a hardware startup achieve this kind of product variety this quickly, in fact, so it’ll be interesting to see if Ring can keep up the momentum.